 We generally advise that all visitors rent a car due to the complete lack of public transport and high costs of taxis.
 Walking distances between

 On Providenciales, the rental situation is quite good.
-Rates are low, car quality is generally high, and the selection of both rental companies and car types if wide.
+Rates are low, car quality is generally high, and the selection of both rental companies and car types is wide.
 Everything from

-Grand Turk, the cruise ship stop in the Turks and Caicos, offers rental cars, scooters, golf carts and buggies.
-For two, the rates are do not vary much across vehicle types, so select depending on what will be the most fun for you.
-It’s undeniably fun to zip around on scooters or a cart, however keep in mind that the sun is typically intense, and shade and air conditioning will likely be desirable.
+Grand Turk, home to the only cruise ship port in the Turks and Caicos, offers rental cars, scooters, golf carts and buggies.
+For two persons per vehicle, the rates do not vary much across vehicle types, so select depending on what will be the most fun for you.
+It’s undeniably exciting to zip around on scooters or a 4x4 cart, however keep in mind that the sun is typically intense, and shade and air conditioning will likely be desirable.
 Due to

-On the laid-back islands of North Caicos, Middle Caicos and South Caicos, the car rental situation isn’t quite as optimal.
+On the laid-back islands of North Caicos, Middle Caicos, and South Caicos, the car rental situation isn’t quite as optimal.
 Daily rates tend to be about twice that of Providenciales, and although largely functional, car quality isn’t quite as high either.

 Last but not least, the tiny island of Salt Cay only has two modest types of vehicles to choose from: bicycles and off-road golf carts.
 The carts, our general recommendation, are perfect for exploring this flat and scenic cay.

 Providenciales has by far the largest and busiest road system in the country.
 Transport around Providenciales by taxi can be both time-consuming and expensive, so we recommend that you rent a car or jeep for at least part of your stay.
 Scooters and mopeds are offered, but probably should be avoided due to road safety issues.
 See

-Illegal 'jitney' services (under the guise of small 'Bus Service' minivans) operate as unofficial taxis, but you should avoid these completely.
-Apart from the fact that they are illegal and unlicensed, the drivers drive recklessly and dangerously (such as stopping in the middle of the highway to pick up passengers), and are known to greatly overcharge anyone who appears to be a tourist.
-Avoid these minibuses and unlicenced taxis like the plague, and also be sure to agree on the fare in licenced taxis before setting off.
+Illegal 'jitney' services (usually small unmarked and poor condition cars) operate as unofficial taxis, but you should avoid these completely.
+Apart from the fact that they are illegal and unlicensed, the drivers operate recklessly (such as stopping in the middle of the highway to pick up passengers), and are known to greatly overcharge anyone who appears to be a tourist.
+Only use licenced taxis, of which there is an abundance on Providenciales.

 Taxis, and rental cars, scooters and golf carts are all available on Grand Turk.
 Due to good road conditions and an island-wide speed limit of 20 MPH (32 kph), Grand Turk is the best island in the country for exploring via scooter.
-If you're arriving by cruise ship, be sure to reserve rental cars far in advance as rental vehicles are limited.
+If you're arriving by cruise ship, be sure to reserve rental cars in advance as fleet size is limited.

-Rental cars and jeeps are the main forms of transportation for North and Middle Caicos.
-Attractions and stores tend to be spread over both islands, so we highly recommend that you rent a vehicle for at least most of your stay.
+Rental cars and jeeps are the main forms of transportation for North Caicos and Middle Caicos.
+Attractions and stores tend to be spread widely over both islands, so we highly recommend that you rent a vehicle for at least most of your stay.
 Taxis are available, but can be tardy and expensive.
 It's best to bring a

 South Caicos, despite having a larger population than North and Middle Caicos combined, is not developed for tourists.
 There are no taxis, and you may have to make a few calls to arrange for a rental car.